yunsuxiaozi/Yunbase/README.md

 - use_median_as_pred:<b>bool</b>.The general model ensemble uses the mean as the prediction result, and this parameter uses median as the prediction result, which sometimes achieves better results, but only slightly.

-- use_scaler:<b>bool</b>.use robust scaler to deal with outlier.
+- use_scaler:<b>bool</b>.Although the usual scaling operation is not useful for GBDT models, after scaling the data, the clip operation can be used to remove outliers.We are using RobustScaler here.

+- use_TTA:<b>bool</b>.It is to apply the previous data augmentation operation to the test set and then take the average of the predicted results.

-- use_eval_metric:<b>bool</b>.Use custom evaluation metric to evaluate models during training with lightgbm and xgboost.
+- use_eval_metric:<b>bool</b>.Use metric to evaluate models during training with lightgbm and xgboost.

-- feats_stat:Construct groupby features.for example: training data has some patients, testing data has other patients, each patient has multiple samples, this function can be used.
+- feats_stat:<b>list[tuple]=[]</b>.Construct groupby features.for example: training data has some patients, testing data has other patients, each patient has multiple samples, this function can be used.